 Some effective exclusion techniques include sealing or resealing doors and windows, caulking or filling up small holes in and outside of the home, and making sure plants are not too close to the home.
 These techniques may not seem like much, but they can make a huge impact when bugs are seeking a dry place during heavy rainfall.

-HOPPER ENVIRONMENTAL SERVICES CAN HANDLE SPRING PESTS
+HOPPER TERMITE & PEST, INC. CAN HANDLE SPRING PESTS

 Don’t forget, we also offer Green Pest Control Services.
 Our Pest Preventative Management relies upon non-chemical methods first to prevent and manage pests.
 Give us a call today to schedule your consultation.